Euro zone yields steady, set for weekly decline

 LONDON, July 20 (Reuters) - Euro zone bond yields steadied on Thursday but were set for a weekly decline as investors position for inflation globally to slow and central bank rate hikes to peak soon, though a rise in yields a day earlier showed this will be a bumpy path.

-Few major data releases are due from Europe on Thursday, so the focus will more be on U.S. data and bond issuance by Spain and France.
+Few major data releases are due from Europe on Thursday, so the focus will more be on U.S. data later in the day.

 The yield on Germany's 10 year bund DE10YT=RR was up 1 basis point (bp) at 2.41%.